Do you have a problem with succulent leaves falling off your plants?

 Even though the vast majority of succulents are drought tolerant, a lack of water will naturally cause them to wilt and drop leaves.

-By the same token, excessive water can cause succulent leaves to swell up too much and fall off.
+By the same token, too much water can cause succulent leaves to swell up too much and fall off.

 You must find the perfect medium to water your plants just the right amount.